hrydgard/ppsspp-site/docs/multiplayer/how-to-play.md

 See [Ad-Hoc servers](/docs/multiplayer/adhoc-servers).

-## Port offsets

-Some games use network ports that are not allowed for general use on general Linux systems (like Android), where ports 1-1024 are considered `privileged`.

-To get around this, PPSSPP supports adding an offset to all network port numbers.
-Note, this of course means that for two players to be able to play each other, they must all agree on and use the same port offset.
-Setting this up can be tricky to coordinate if you don't have a shared chat, or something.

 ## Server-provided packet relay

 This is a new feature in PPSSPP 1.20, implemented by Kethen in #21116.

 It uses the `aemu_postoffice` [protocol](https://github.com/Kethen/aemu_postoffice/blob/main/design.md) to route packets in a more reliable way than the usual direct connections.
-A server implemtnation can be found [here](https://github.com/Kethen/aemu_postoffice/releases).
+A server implementation can be found [here](https://github.com/Kethen/aemu_postoffice/releases).

 ### Users currently have access to reliable adhoc in P2P mode